assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft7.md

     10  P1.
         Protocol ID of Salt Channel with version.
         Exactly 10 ASCII bytes.
-Whitespace and control characters MUST be avoided.
-        The value for this field in for this version of of Salt Channel MUST BE "SC2-------".
+The value for this field in for this version of Salt Channel MUST BE "SC2-------".

     10  P2.
         Protocol ID of the protocol on top of Salt Channel.
         Exactly 10 ASCII bytes.
-Whitespace and control characters MUST be avoided.
 If the server does not wish to reveal any information about the layer above, the server MUST use value "----------" for this field.

+The strings on P1 and P1 MUST only contain ASCII characters in the
+set: 'A'-'Z', 'a'-'z', '0'-'9', '-', '_', '.'.
+That is, English letters,
+upper-case or lower case, digits, dash, underscore, and period are the allowed characters.

 The server MUST use protocol ID "SC2-------" for this version (v2) of Salt Channel.
 The plan is that future versions of Salt Channel should use the same A1 and A2 messages.
-Salt Channel v2 should use "SC3-------" and v4 should use "SC4-------" and so on.
+Salt Channel v3 should use "SC3-------" and v4 should use "SC4-------" and so on.

 The server also has the possibility of specifying a higher-level layer